Skip to main content

 The Fire Mission

-As pilots become more skilled in their piloting ability, they are selected for fire fighting training.
-This task is accomplished with use of a "Bambi Bucket".
-This bucket hangs from the helicopter and allows pilots to drop water on a fire and is very effective in remote areas or on large fires.
-The filling of the bucket is actually done in the "blind" meaning that the pilot cannot see the bucket while it is being filled.
+As Pilots become more skilled in their piloting ability, they are selected for fire fighting training.
+This task is accomplished with the use of a "Bambi Bucket".
+This bucket hangs from the helicopter and allows pilots to drop water on a fire and is very effective in remote arears or on large fires.
+The filling of a bucket is actually done in the "blind" meaning that the pilot cannot see the bucket while it is being filled.
 This obviously takes considerable skill.
-The more senior and experienced pilots are then selected for rescue training.
-This training is done in conjunction with the Phoenix Fire Department and consists of flying intended to be of use when rescuing stranded or injured subjects in remote or inaccessible areas.
+The more senior and experienced piolts are then selected for rescue training.
+This training is done in conjunction with the Phoenix Fire Department and consists of flying intended to be of use when rescuing stranded or injured subjects in remote or in accessible areas.
 Additionally we have the ability to utilize a hoist on the Agusta A109 Power to both insert rescue personnel and extract victims from the mountains around the valley.
-These diverse mission responsibilities make them truly life savers.
+These diverse mssion responsibilities make them truly life savers.